 We presented one of our Humanitarian Awards to Senator Shelly Moore Capito (WV) for her outstanding leadership on the issues that matter to us the most.

 We presented our second Humanitarian Award to Congressman Dave Joyce (OH) for his outstanding leadership in the House of Representatives and his many bold legislative successes.

 “The true warriors are the mothers and family members who endure the immense challenges associated with SUD and hold onto hope for their loved ones."

 " The opioid epidemic has mostly been a silent, hidden killer.
 It's not a topic that many families wish to discuss.
 In law enforcement, we see families devastated as a result or prescription drug overdoses.
 Our Department works tirelessly with our youth to help prevent addiction, but we simply cannot do it alone.
 Those parents who have either lost a child to an overdose or have struggled with all that comes with parenting someone who is in the grips of an active addiction need our support...

 I am proud to work with leaders like Congresswoman Mary Bono, Stacie Mathewson, and many others who take action and fight this problem at the root by preventing opioid addiction before it starts and supporting kids who have regained sobriety.
 Our nation's youth are at the forefront of this crisis and it's the work of many, like MAPDA, who truly make a difference...

 As a father, I am thankful for groups like MAPDA who work around the clock to protect our youth."

 Riverside County Sheriff

-In March 2020, we provided a $5,000 grant to the Women's Resource Center of Durango, Colorado.
-The grant will be used to support women who are in recovery from a substance use disorder.
+We provided a $5,000 grant to the Women's Resource Center of Durango, Colorado.
+The grant was used to support women who are in recovery from a substance use disorder.